 The DRA program uses a baseline demand to estimate what a participant's demand would have been in the absence of a curtailment event.
 Demand reduction for an event will be equal to the calculated event baseline demand less the average registered demand during the event, not to exceed 150 percent of the contracted demand reduction.

 Participants may reduce their contracted demand reduction amount without charge at the end of any contract period.
 The amount may also be adjusted, upon Duke Energy Progress approval, during a four-week period immediately following any curtailment event, provided it is not adjusted more than twice in a calendar year.
 Additionally, participants may request, by providing written notice 30 days in advance, a downward adjustment to their contracted demand reduction amount related to a permanent change in equipment or operations.

-There are two primary participant agreements that require a time commitment and, in some cases, a signature from an authorized customer executive.
+There are two primary participant agreements that require a time commitment and a signature from an authorized customer executive.
 Participants will enter into an initial DRA contract period of five years, with automatic extensions of two years thereafter.
-Participants must also acknowledge loss of the right to be exempt from payment of the DSM/EE rate for a period of 10 years from the effective date of initial participation in the DRA program.
-The DSM/EE rate provides funding support for a portfolio of Duke Energy Progress efficiency and demand-side management programs including DRA.
+Participants must also acknowledge agreement to be subject to payment of the DSM rate for the term of the DRA program contract.
+The DSM rate provides funding support for a portfolio of Duke Energy Progress demand-side management programs, including DRA.

 Current participants represent a wide range of industries, including hospitals, national chains, water treatment facilities and industrial operations.
 Since there is a minimum number of annual events, participants tend to be those who can easily shift production, manage inventories or switch to supplemental power using standby generators.